jonggulee/tf-poc-klaytn-node/README.md

 tf apply -auto-approve
 ```
 ## Check the Connection
-You can check block generation status by watching klay.blockNumber.
+You can check block generation status by watching klay.blockNumber on any node.
 If this number is not 0, the node is working fine.
 ```
 $ kscn attach --datadir ~/data
 Welcome to the Klaytn JavaScript console!